fragforce/FFOverlays/README.md

 This is where you can find all the basic images Fragforce participants can use in their OBS stream layout to help standarize stream branding.

 ## Color Palette
+Fragforce now has a general color palette, based on the logo and some shuffling.
+The colors we have used in this layout are:
 * #4E738B
 * #7A9DB6
 * #30292F